rohennes/scripts/README.md

 * `check_adoc_headings.py`: Check discrepencies between topic_map headings and .adoc titles.

 * `create-xref-from-drh.py`: Input a link from DRH, the script generates some kind of xref that eases the pain.

+* `bug-compare.sh`: Looks at local release notes file, scrapes all bug IDs, compares with a JIRA query for a component.
+Not complete.